jinxinglim/jinxinglim.github.io/cv.md

 - **Formal Verification Engineer** (Sep 2022 - present)
   [*Runtime Verification Inc.*](https://runtimeverification.com/)
-  Main developer of [ERCx](https://ercx.runtimeverification.com/), a tool suite that checks for conformance to ERC (Ethereum Request for Comments) standards and important security properties of a smart contract in the Ethereum ecosystem through the use of the [Foundry](https://book.getfoundry.sh/) testing framework
+  Team Lead and core developer of [ERCx](https://ercx.runtimeverification.com/), a tool suite that checks for conformance to ERC (Ethereum Request for Comments) standards and important security properties of a smart contract in the Ethereum ecosystem through the use of the [Foundry](https://book.getfoundry.sh/) testing framework

 - **Data Science Intern** (Jul 2019 - Sep 2019)